Rothfive/Tortoise_cloud/Training.md

 ### Multi-GPU Training

-**!**NOTE**!**: This is Linux only, only because I don't have a way to test it on Windows, or the care to have the batch script match the shell script.
+**!**NOTE**!**: This is Linux only, simply because I do not have a way to test it on Windows, nor the care to port the shell script to the batch script.
+This is left as an exercise to the Windows user.

 If you have multiple GPUs, you can easily leverage them by simply specifying how many GPUs you have in the `Run Training` tab.
 With it, it'll divide out the workload by splitting the batches to work on among the pool (at least, my understanding).
+Your training configuration will also be modified to better suit multi-GPU training (namely, using the `adamw_zero` optimizer over the `adamw` one, per the comment suggesting to use it for distributed training).

+However, training large datasets (several thousand+ lines) seems to introduce some instability (at least with ROCm backends).
+I've had so, so, so, ***so*** many headaches over the course of a week trying to train a large data:
+* initially, I was able to leverage insane batch sizes with proportionally insane gradient accumulation sizes (I think something like bs=1024, ga=16) for a day, and recreating configurations with those values will bring about instability (after one epoch it'll crash Xorg and I can never catch if it's from a system OOM)
+* worker processes count need to be reduced, as it spawns more processes for each GPU, leading to more system RAM pressure
+* using a rather liberal validation dataset size will cause the GPUs to time out, and the watchdog won't catch this until 30 minutes later with the default timeout
+* I believe a finished GPU will block until the other GPU finishes its data, even with GPUs at near-parity, it allegedly offers some delay (efficacy of a rememdy to this is still being tested)

+Smaller workloads seem to not have these egregious issues (a few hundred lines), at least in my recent memory.

 ### Training Output